Are you thinking about filing for divorce?

 (Even if you aren’t hiring them.)

-The first steps to getting a divorce are to file your divorce papers.
+The first steps to the divorce process in Georgia are to file your divorce papers.

 These papers are the Petition for Divorce forms.